Tianxiang-C/SCI-Cream/content/authors/liu-yutian/_index.md

 Her current programs:
 1. Retrospective childhood parenting styles, parental feeding practices, and current maladaptive and adaptive eating behaviors among Chinese adults.
 2. Body image and eating behaviors in Chinese pregnant women.
+3. Exploring the Links from Perceived Childhood Parenting and Childhood Parent-Child Relation to Chinese Adults’ Current Psychological Distress: Impacts of Family-of-origin?
+4. The effect of LGBTQ pride song on emotion, non-suicidal self-injury, internalized homophobia of LGBTQ group.